2018 is the year we say YES TO SEO. In this article we are going to discuss cornerstone content and why your website needs it.

 Why not make them stand out with clear Call to Actions (CTAs) using coloured boxes?
 Click here for easy instructions on how to do this without using a plugin.

-Let Yoast help you nudge Google
+Let Yoast help you organise

 Yoast is a great guidance (it is not God), and free, plugin for SEO (you can read here why we don’t believe in making every light green).
 One section we particularly like is the option to tick if a specific post is a cornerstone article.
-This will help Google identify which posts you feel most identify your brand and niche.
+This will help you identify which posts you feel most identify your brand and niche.

 Task 6: Add to your homepage